 1. Watch the intro video

 We are all part of God's tool box.
-Watch the message from Teaching Pastor Jason Strand to help you understand what spiritual gifts are and how you can discover yours.
+Watch the intro video to help you understand what spiritual gifts are and how you can discover yours.

 2. Take the Spiritual Gifts Assessment